 What is in vitro fertilization?

-In vitro fertilization (IVF) is one of two forms of assisted fertilization treatment we use in Norway to help couples who are struggling for various reasons to become pregnant.
-The second is insemination treatment (IUI).
+In vitro fertilization (IVF) is a way to help single women who want to get pregnant.
+It is one of two forms of assisted fertilization treatment we use in Norway.
+The second is insemination treatmen (IUI).
 The treatment involves retrieving the woman’s eggs and fertilizing them in the lab, then implanting them back into the woman’s uterus a few days later.

 Who is it for?